-- 3. Provide public notification of the decision on the City website at least seven days prior to taking action on the request. - B. If the request is after seven years from the date of receipt of a fully executed performance agreement, the FMPC shall be the review body. - C. When the FMPC or the Department of Planning and Sustainability reviews the request for a release, reduction, or extension of the performance agreement, the applicable review body shall decide to: - Release the performance agreement and establish a maintenance agreement; - 2.
+- to approve or disapprove the request, or forward the request to the FMPC for review with a recommendation; and - 3.
+Provide public notification of the decision on the City website at least seven days prior to taking action on the request. - B. If the request is after seven years from the date of receipt of a fully executed performance agreement, the FMPC shall be the review body. - C. When the FMPC or the Department of Planning and Sustainability reviews the request for a release, reduction, or extension of the performance agreement, the applicable review body shall decide to: - 1.
+Release the performance agreement and establish maintenance а agreement; - 2.
 Reduce the performance agreement and extend the improvements for a minimum of six months and a maximum of one year to the next agenda date that occurs in the same month of the following year; or - 3.
-Extend the improvements for a minimum of six months and a maximum of one year to the next agenda date that occurs in the same month of the following year.
+Extend the improvements for minimum of six months and a maximum of one year to the next agenda date that occurs in the same month of the following year.